Europeana 1914–1918

-Europeana 1914–1918 is a major project to digitise and publish primary and secondary historical sources on the First World War.
+Europeana 1914–1918 is a project to digitise and publish primary and secondary historical sources on the First World War.
 It is coordinated by Europeana, as part of a broader program to digitise European cultural heritage.

 The collection is composed of three major elements.
 The first, also titled Europeana 1914–1918, gathers digitised memorabilia and personal stories from individuals, including a series of public workshops where material can be scanned or photographed.
 The second, Europeana Collections 1914–1918, is a coordinated digitisation program by ten major libraries across eight European countries.
 The third element, EFG1914, is a project to digitise a substantial number of wartime silent films through the European Film Gateway.

 Background

 The Europeana 1914–1918 project was publicly announced in 2011, as "Europeana Collections 1914–1918: Remembering the First World War", with the goal of digitising over 400,000 source items from thirteen institutions.
 The original plan called for around 425,000 digitised items from the partner institutions.
 This would sit alongside 27,000 items (mostly photographs from the UK and France) already in Europeana, and include around 75,000 items already digitised but not yet added to Europeana.
 The focus was to be on "special collections" – manuscripts, artwork, rare books, maps, music, etc. – with the goal that most material provided would be rare or unique.
 Material would be hosted by the institutions but accessible through an aggregated service, and where possible copyright issues would be resolved to ensure maximal reusability of material.

 Overall, the project was anticipated to cost around 5.4 million euro, the bulk of which was due to 3.1 million euro in staffing costs at the partner institutions and 1 million in costs for sub-contracted digitisation.
 (The bulk of digitisation was carried out in-house.)

 Material from "Collections" was released to the Europeana site as it was digitised and uploaded, with the first collections (newspapers from Austria and photographs/magazines from Italy) released in March 2012.
 The first public events to showcase these digitised collections began in 2013, continuing through release in 2014.